A Survey of Test-Time Compute: From Intuitive Inference to Deliberate Reasoning: Introduction

 The concept of test-time compute emerged before the rise of LLMs and was initially applied to System-1 models (illustrated in Figure \ref{fig:framework}).
 These System-1 models can only perform limited perceptual tasks, relying on patterns learned during training for predictions.
 As a result, they are constrained by the assumption that training and testing are identically distributed and lack robustness and generalization to distribution shifts~\citep{zhuang2020comprehensive}.
 Many works have explored test-time adaptation (TTA) to improve model robustness by updating parameters~\citep{wang2021tent,ye-etal-2023-multi}, modifying the input~\citep{dong-etal-2024-survey}, editing representations~\citep{rimsky-etal-2024-steering}, and calibrating the output~\citep{zhang2023adanpc}.
 With TTA, the System-1 model slows down its thinking process and has better generalization.
 However, TTA is an implicit slow thinking, unable to exhibit explicit, logical thinking process like humans, and struggles to handle complex reasoning tasks.
 Thus, TTA-enabled models perform weak System-2 thinking.

 Currently, advanced LLMs with chain-of-thought (CoT) prompting~\citep{wei2022chain} have enabled language models to perform explicit System-2 thinking~\citep{hagendorff2023human}.
-However, vanilla CoT is limited by error accumulation and linear thinking pattern~\citep{stechly2024chain,sprague2024cotcotchainofthoughthelps}, making it difficult to fully simulate non-linear human cognitive processes such as brainstorming, reflection, and backtracking.
+However, vanilla CoT is limited by error accumulation and linear thinking pattern~\citep{stechly2024chain}, making it difficult to fully simulate non-linear human cognitive processes such as brainstorming, reflection, and backtracking.
 To achieve stronger System-2 models, researchers employ test-time compute strategies to extend model reasoning's breadth, depth and accuracy, such as repeated sampling~\citep{cobbe2021trainingverifierssolvemath}, self-correction~\citep{shinn2023reflexionlanguageagentsverbal}, and tree search~\citep{NEURIPS2023_271db992}.
 Repeated sampling simulates the diversity of human thinking, self-correction enables LLMs to reflect, and tree search enhances reasoning depth and backtracking.

 To the best of our knowledge, this paper is the first to systematically review test-time compute methods and thoroughly explore their critical role in advancing models from System-1 to weak System-2, and ultimately to strong System-2 thinking.
 In Section \ref{background}, we present the background of System-1 and System-2 thinking.
 Section \ref{tta} and Section \ref{ttr} detail the test-time compute methods for the System-1 and System-2 models.
-Then, we discuss future directions in Section \ref{future}.
-Additionally, we review benchmarks and open-source frameworks in Section \ref{app-benchmark}.
+Then, we discuss advanced topics and future directions in Section \ref{advanced} and \ref{future}.
+Additionally, we review benchmarks in Section \ref{app-benchmark}.